Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 # Building and preparation

 ## Prep
 Install nodejs > 16.5 LTS.
 Install npm > 8.10.0.
-After that, do an `npm install` in the home directory to install the neccessary dependencies.
-Nodejs is used for css scaffolding, this project uses `postcss`, with the `tailwindcss` CSS framework as a postcss plugin to only include used and neccessary classes.
+After that, do an `npm install` in the home directory to install the necessary dependencies.
+Nodejs is used for css scaffolding, this project uses `postcss`, with the `tailwindcss` CSS framework as a postcss plugin to only include used classes.
 Also, the `postcss-import` postcss-plugin is used to allow for compartmentalization of css files and the import statement to merge those files together (be careful of the order of commands in postcss.config.js!). `autoprefixer` and `css-nano` plugins are important at least for production builds since they provide cross-browser-compatibility and minification of file size for css files.

 Dotnet 6.0.300 is currently used.
 To build the project, do a `dotnet restore` and collect the `Microsoft.FeatureManagement.AspNetCore` nuget-package which is used to enable feauture-flags in `appsettings.json`.
 Some routes, such as the admin area of the project will only be mapped if certain flags are set to true.
-Also, this project requires two other projects `HaDocumentV6` (for reading in the file into convinient to use models) and `HaXMLReader` (for forward parsing the file in an HTML transform) to be present.
-They have no dependencies apart from each other and `.NET 6` and are build at build time automatically.
+Also, this project requires two other projects `HaDocumentV6` (for reading in the file into convenient to use models) and `HaXMLReader` (for forward parsing elements such as letters, comments, traditions and marginals in an HTML transform) to be present.
+They have no dependencies (apart from each other and `.NET 6`) and are build at build time automatically.

 ## Building the project